“I believe therapy is a practice and commitment from both therapist and client.”

 What was your path to becoming a therapist?

-I have always had an interest in human behavior.
-I was raised by an empathetic and nonjudgmental person who instilled those same values in me.
-After completing an undergraduate degree in psychology and sociology, I wanted to take these interests and apply what I had learned to help others.
-After volunteering at a youth organization based in NYC, I pursued a master's degree in social work.
-It was here that I learned the true importance of practicing with empathy and meeting my clients where they are.
-After working in various areas of this field, I realized that helping other people to understand themselves and navigate the world around them has become my passion.
+I have always had an interest in human behavior; I was also raised by an empathetic and nonjudgmental person who instilled those same values in me.
+With these interests and values in mind, I pursued an undergraduate degree in psychology and sociology.
+While volunteering at a youth organization based in NYC, I learned that a master's degree in Social Work would enable me to help others.
+This education taught me the true importance of approaching others with empathy and meeting them where they are.
+After obtaining my MSW, I worked in various areas within the mental health field.
+I realized that helping others to better understand themselves, navigate the world around them, and meet their goals is my life's passion.

 What should someone know about working with you?